-Row multiplication
+Row Multiplication

 The RowMultiplication allows to create multiple records out of one input record.
 It works like a RowTransformation - so it accepts an input and an output type - but instead of just modifying one records it can return an array of records (when you return an empty list, it will even remove the incoming row).